Der Kuhhandel: Genesis

 Kurt Weill and Robert Vambery were both refugees from Nazi Germany.
 They met in Paris in 1933 and began work on the operetta in 1934.
 Following the completion of the libretto, attempts to interest theatre managers in Paris and Zürich in staging the operetta proved abortive, and Weill turned to other projects, leaving most of the musical numbers complete but unorchestrated.

 The German word Kuhhandel means "cattle trading".
-In German slang of the 1930s it referred to manoeuverings by politicians.
+In German slang of the 1930s it referred to shady manoeuvrings by politicians – "horse trading" in English or American usage.

 Performances and versions

 In early 1935, Weill and Vambery collaborated with Reginald Arkell (book) and Desmond Carter (lyrics) on a three-act English-language musical comedy version of the operetta called A Kingdom for a Cow.
 This premiered on 28 June 1935 at the Savoy Theatre, London, under the baton of Muir Mathieson and starring the popular young tenor Webster Booth.
 It achieved a critical success but failed at the box-office, running for only two weeks.

 In 1978, Lys Symonette, Weill's friend and assistant, prepared a reconstruction of the original two-act operetta, and this was published by Schott Musik in 1981.
 This version was first performed in concert in Düsseldorf on 22 March 1990 (conductor: Jan Latham Koenig) and on stage at the Deutsch-Sorbisches Volkstheater, Bautzen (conductor: Dieter Kempe, director Wolfgang Poch) in 1994.

-The United States première, in an English-language version by Jeremy Sams, took place on 11 April 2000 at the Juilliard School (conductor, Randall Behr, director Frank Corsaro).
-The first performance in Great Britain of the Symonette version was given by Opera North on 30 March 2006, at the Alhambra Theatre, Bradford.
+The United States premiere, in an English-language version by Jeremy Sams, took place on 11 April 2000 at the Juilliard School (conductor, Randall Behr, director Frank Corsaro).
+The first performance in Britain of the Symonette version was given by Opera North on 30 March 2006, at the Alhambra Theatre, Bradford.
 The conductor was Jim Holmes and the director was David Pountney, who also collaborated with Sams on a revised translation.
 This production was first seen (in German) at the Kornmarkttheater, Bregenz, on 13 August 2004.